serverlessworkflow/specification/examples/README.md

 #### Description

-This example shows a single Operation state with one action that calls the "greeting" function.
+This example shows a single [Operation State](../specification.md#operation-state) with one action that calls the "greeting" function.
 The workflow data input is assumed to be the name of the person to greet:

 ```json